makarcz/vm6502/ReadMe.txt

 411 % on PC1 and 312 % on PC2.

 Enabling and adding the emulated memory mapped devices to the pool may cause the emulation speed to drop as well.
-Hovever even with currently implemented peripherals (char I/O, graphics raster device) enabled and actively used and op-codes execute history enabled the performance is still well above 300 % on both PC1 and on PC2 (* see annotations for PC configurations/specs).
+However even with currently implemented peripherals (char I/O, graphics raster device) enabled and actively used and op-codes execute history enabled the performance is still well above 300 % on both PC1 and on PC2 (* see annotations for PC configurations/specs).